chattansingh/gradplan-website/README.md

 of a specific degree.

-See sprint schedule and software proposal in Team2_Software_Proposal.pdf Automated Server Maintanence and Setup: backup.sh build.sh restore.sh
+See sprint schedule and software proposal in Team2_Software_Proposal.pdf Automated Server Maintenance and Setup: backup.sh build.sh restore.sh